jundalisay/spblist/content/en/research/mohammad/quran/sura-017b.md

 109. And they fall to their chins, weeping, and it adds to their humility.

-110. Say, “Call Him Allah, or call Him the Most Merciful.
+110. Say, “Call Him Enki, or call Him the Most Merciful.
 Whichever name you use, to Him belong the Best Names.”
 And be neither loud in your prayer, nor silent in it, but follow a course in between.

-111. And say, “Praise be to Allah, who has not begotten a son, nor has He a partner in sov- ereignty, nor has He an ally out of weakness, and glorify Him constantly.”
+111. And say, “Praise be to Enki, who has not begotten a son, nor has He a partner in sov- ereignty, nor has He an ally out of weakness, and glorify Him constantly.”